A binational, bicultural, trilingual poet

 I think there are a lot of things that schools can do.
 And I think to basically provide children with access to all the writers that write not only Spanish, but all the languages in the United States, would be important.
 I think that, you know, if you go to a lot of libraries and bookstores, you will find a lot of books about cats, about dogs, but try to find books about Latinos.
 You know?
 There will be, in most bookstores, none.
 For children.
 None whatsoever.
 This is, you know, to me it's almost a disservice when you have, you know, millions of Latinos, children, basically, that are American, that are born here in the States, that are English learners, and they need to be provided with tools, they need to be provided with role models, and yet we don't find those in bookstores or schools.
 And I think it will be important to open up, you know, the idea of, you know, it's OK to be American and to be bilingual.
 It's OK to be Latino, to be dark-skinned, to speak Spanish as a first language.
 It's OK.
 It's America.
 No problem with that.

 Like many other Mexicans at the time, Francisco Alarcon's grandparents moved to the U.S. following the Mexican Revolution (1910-917).
 They returned to Mexico after the Big Depression.
 Alarcon's U.S. born mother and uncles returned to the U.S. in the 40s during the war effort.
 For Alarcon, who was born in the U.S. but also lived in Guadalajara, Mexico as a child, the border doesn't really exist.
-Francisco Alarcon is a bi-national, bi-cultural, bilingual poet and educator.
+Francisco Alarcon is a bi-national, bi-cultural, trilingual poet and educator, speaking English, Spanish, and Nahuatl.
 His children's books vividly paint pictures of Latino culture, family, fun, and flavor.
 Alarcón currently directs the Spanish for Native Speakers Program at the University of California, Davis.